franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
 A very special thank you goes to City of Cologne, Deutsche Bahn and ZenDiS for sponsoring released or upcoming features.
 Your support, alongside the efforts of our amazing Community, helps drive these innovations.
+We also thank the City of Chemnitz for providing us with a lot of helpful input regarding the automatic scheduling mode.

 Also, a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to René Schodder, Abhiyan Paudyal, Gunter Ohrner and Markus K..